Invariants and discriminant ideals of orthogonal complements in a quadratic space: Introduction

-As an application, we shall discuss how the class number of the genus of all maximal lattices in a quadratic space can be determined.
-In \PROP{cnf}, we treat even dimensional quadratic spaces $(V,\, \p)$ whose discriminant field is the base field $F$, and give such a class number on the orthogonal complement $(Fh)^{\perp}$ with an element $h$ of $V$ by means of the formula \cite[Theorem 11.6]{04} due to Shimura.
-As for the case where the discriminant field is not the base field, we consider a $6$-dimensional space over the field $\q$ of rational numbers with $\p$ defined as the sum of six squares in the last section.
+As an application, we shall discuss how the class number of the genus of all maximal lattices in a quadratic space can be determined through the principle in \cite[Theorem 11.6]{04} due to Shimura.
+In \PROP{cnf} we treat \textit{even} dimensional quadratic spaces whose discriminant fields are the base fields.
+As for the case where the discriminant field is not the base field, we take up the quadratic form over $\q$ defined by the sum of six squares in the last section. \\